albar965/albar965.github.io/littlenavmap-faq.md

 It's neither a _Little Navmap_ nor Navigraph issue.
 It is an unavoidable real world issue where simulator scenery or airports are not updated as fast as the real world airports.

-See the [Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/NAVDATA.html) chapter in the manual for more information.
+See the [Little Navmap User Manual - Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/NAVDATA.html) chapter in the manual for more information.

 For **FSX or Perpar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor) to change the runway numbers.